shaliulab/idtrackerai/README.md

 - Operating system: 64bit GNU/linux Mint 18.3
 - CPU: Core(TM) i7-7700K CPU @4.20GHz 6 core Intel(R) or Core(TM) i7-6800K CPU @3.40GHz 4 core
 - GPU: Nvidia TITAN X or GeForce GTX 1080 Ti
-- RAM: 32Gb (for small groups) or 128Gb (for large groups)
+- RAM: 32Gb-128Gb (depending on the needs of the video).
 - Disk: 1TB SSD

-idtracker.ai is coded in python 2.7 and uses Tensorflow libraries (version 1.7.0).
+idtracker.ai is coded in python 3.6 and uses Tensorflow libraries (version 1.13).
 Due to the intense use of deep neural networks, we recommend using a computer with a dedicated NVIDA GPU supporting compute capability 3.0 or higher.
 Note that the parts of the algorithm using Tensorflow libraries will run faster with a GPU.

 ## Installation (v3.0.0-alpha).